Prashantyadav570/Pizza-Sales-Analysis-Dashboard/README.md

 Focuses on performance extremes to support strategic decision-making:

-Top and bottom pizzas by revenue and quantity sold
+Q) Top and bottom pizzas by revenue and quantity sold

-Best- and worst-performing categories
+Q) Best- and worst-performing categories

 Identification of underperforming products impacting revenue

 🔍 Key Analytical Insights

-Identified high-performing pizzas driving the majority of revenue
+Q) Identified high-performing pizzas driving the majority of revenue

-Highlighted low-performing items for potential removal or promotion
+Q) Highlighted low-performing items for potential removal or promotion

-Analyzed sales distribution by pizza size and category
+Q) Analyzed sales distribution by pizza size and category

-Revealed temporal sales trends to support demand planning
+Q) Revealed temporal sales trends to support demand planning

 🔄 Data Workflow

-Raw sales data cleaned and standardized in Excel
+-Raw sales data cleaned and standardized in Excel

-Data imported and queried using MySQL
+-Data imported and queried using MySQL

-SQL outputs connected to Power BI
+-SQL outputs connected to Power BI

-Business metrics and KPIs created using DAX
+-Business metrics and KPIs created using DAX

-Interactive dashboards designed for insight-driven analysis
+-Interactive dashboards designed for insight-driven analysis

 🚀 Future Enhancements